-Beginning your year with a list of social media analytics and comparison tools is like receiving an unexpected gift after the holidays are over – and it’s one we’re happy to give you!
-Along with everything else this year, the social media analytics game is undergoing accelerated transformation.
-So be sure to stay on top of the latest and greatest offerings with these stats, facts and insight to inform your digital marketing efforts.
+Along with everything else this year, the social media analytics game has undergone accelerated transformation – and it’s essential to stay on top of the latest and greatest offerings with these stats, facts and insight to inform your digital marketing efforts – which we explore below!

 BUDGET AND ANALYSIS CONSIDERATIONS FOR BRANDS